danavasilchuk/Pig-Latin/README.md

 - Input: "grade"
   Output: "adegray"

-## Contributing
-Contributions are welcome!
-If you want to contribute to this project, please fork the repository and create a pull request.

-## License
-This project is currently not licensed.

 ## Acknowledgements
 - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - The programming language used

 ## Contact
-For any questions or feedback, feel free to reach out to [Your Name](mailto:your.email@example.com).
+For any questions or feedback, feel free to reach out to [Dana Vasilcuk]